Letter of Permission

 Letter of Permission Request Form

-If submitting request in person, payment may be made with cash, cheque, debit card or credit card (VISA, AMEX or MC).
+If submitting request in person, payment may be made with cash, cheque, debit card or credit card (VISA, AMEX or MC) at the Registrar’s Office.

 If submitting request by email, the easiest option for payment is online with your financial institution to your BU account.
 If you haven’t done online payments before to Brandon University, set up Brandon University as a new bill payee and use your six digit student number as an account number.
 You then make the payment like any other bill payment.